Anterior ethmoidal nerve

 The anterior ethmoidal nerve is a nerve of the head.
-It is a branch of the nasociliary nerve (itself a branch of the ophthalmic nerve (V_{1})).
+It is a sensory branch of the nasociliary nerve (itself a branch of the ophthalmic nerve (CN V_{1})).
 It arises in the orbit, and enters first the cranial cavity and then the nasal cavity.
-It provides sensory innervation to part of the meninges, parts of the nasal cavity, and part of the skin of the nose.
+It provides sensory innervation to part of the meninges, nasal cavity, and part of the skin of the nose.
+The nerve is relevant in conditions involving nasal sensation and in surgical procedures of the skull base and nasal cavity.

 Structure

 Origin

 The anterior ethmoidal nerve is a terminal branch of the nasociliary nerve, a branch of the ophthalmic nerve (CN V_{1}), itself a branch of the trigeminal nerve (CN V).
 It branches near the medial wall of the orbit.

 Course

 It passes through the anterior ethmoidal canal alongside the anterior ethmoidal artery and vein to emerge in anterior cranial fossa through the anterior ethmoidal foramen (at the junction of the cribiform plate of ethmoid bone and orbital part of frontal bone).

 Within the cranial cavity, it passes anterior-ward (external to the dura mater) along a groove upon the superior surface of the cribriform plate.
 It descends through an aperture situated lateral to the crista galli to reach the nasal cavity.

 In the nasal cavity, it passes along a groove upon the internal aspect of the nasal bone, and issuing the medial and lateral internal nasal branches.

 It is continued as the external nasal nerve beyond the inferior margin of the nasal bone.